 DC motor converts Electric energy into mechanical energy or power.
 The speed of the motor can be controlled by using a variable supply voltage or by changing the current strength.
 It follows the Fleming’s left hand rule.

-Difference Between Stepper Motor and DC Motor are as follows:-
+Difference Between Stepper Motor and DC Motor

 - The stepper motor operates in open loop whereas Direct current motor operates in closed loop.